dougeby/IntuneDocs/intune/device-features-configure.md

 ## Single sign-on app extension

 These settings configure an app extension that enables single sign-on (SSO) for your iOS, iPadOS, and macOS devices.
 Most Line of Business (LOB) apps and organization websites require some level of secure user authentication.
-In many cases, authentication requires users to enter the same credentials repeatedly, which can be frustrating.
+In many cases, authentication requires users to enter the same credentials repeatedly.
 SSO gives users access to apps and websites after entering their credentials once.
 After they sign-in, users can access apps and websites automatically, or use Face ID, Touch ID, or Apple passcode.

 In Intune, use these settings to configure Apple’s built-in Kerberos extension, or configure an SSO app extension created by your organization.
 The SSO app extension handles authentication for your users.
 These settings configure credential-type SSO app extensions, which are ideal for challenge-and-response authentication flows.
 You can choose between a Kerberos-specific credential extension provided by Apple, or use a generic credential extension.